GoldDominik893/liberatube/README.md

 If you want to add your instance of Bad YouTube to this list please email [admin@epicsite.xyz](admin@epicsite.xyz)

 ## Installation
 Download the zip from [here](https://github.com/GoldDominik893/bad-youtube/archive/refs/heads/main.zip) and extract.
-Edit index.php and put in you own API key where it says YOUR_API_KEY then you can just put it in the website docs of any hosting software that supports php or any web host.<br>
+Edit index.php and put in you own API key where it says YOUR_API_KEY then you can just put it in the website docs of any hosting software or any web host that supports php.<br>
 You can get an API key from [here](https://console.cloud.google.com)